Kevoulee/landscape/PITCHME.md

 * Being an intermediary between various entities involved in the ticket re-selling process, the platform serves as a guarantor of transaction security, tickets’ validity, timely payment and delivery
 * Eticket4 ticketing platform exists and its functionality is already available to ticket brokers and ticker buyers
 * With the introduction of the blockchain-based functionality all token holders will contribute their efforts to its further development and receive new possibilities that would likely extend their knowledge of ticketing market and help them to take extra advantage of it
-* In the fourth quarter of 2018 Eticket4 plans to introduce the blockchain-based functionality and new loyalty reward system based on ET4 crypto tokens
+* In Q4 2018 Eticket4 plans to introduce the blockchain-based functionality and new loyalty reward system based on ET4 crypto tokens
 * The token conforms to the widely distributed standard ERC20
 * The token will be prepared in cooperation with Phenom (Crypto payment system) using a smart contract written on Solidity
 * Smart contract will ensure transparency of the entire process of token distribution.
 Every single transaction will also be recorded into smart contracts.